Alan Wanzenberg: Design partnership with Jed Johnson

-In 1980, Wanzenberg met Jed Johnson, a budding interior decorator and pop artist Andy Warhol's lover.
-Thomas Ammann, an art dealer and mutual friend, introduced them.
-They became friends and started collaborating, and after several months, they began having an affair.
+In 1980, Wanzenberg met interior decorator Jed Johnson, Pop artist Andy Warhol's longtime partner, through their mutual friend, art dealer Thomas Ammann.
+They became friends and professional collaborators before beginning an affair several months later.
 "Initially I didn't pay much attention to him because he was quiet," recalled Wanzenberg.
-While working on businessman Peter Brant and Sandy Brant's home in Palm Beach, Wanzenberg accompanied Johnson and Warhol to the opening of Warhol's exhibition at the University of Miami's Lowe Art Museum in September 1980.
-In December 1980, Wanzenberg spent Christmas with Johnson in Colorado.
+While working on Peter Brant and Sandy Brant's home in Palm Beach, Wanzenberg accompanied Johnson and Warhol to the opening of Warhol's exhibition at the Lowe Art Museum in September 1980.
+He spent Christmas with Johnson in Vail, Colorado that December.

 By 1981, both men had left their respective partners, and they moved into a duplex apartment at 15 West 67th Street on Manhattan's Upper West Side.
-The death of one of Wanzenberg's brothers in a plane accident eighteen months into their relationship pushed him closer to Johnson.
-They started a design firm out of their house in 1982, which they operated together until they formed their own independent companies, Alan Wanzenberg Architect P.C. and Jed Johnson Associates.
-Nevertheless, they kept working together on practically all projects and sharing offices.
-Fred Hughes, Warhol's business manager, recommended them to Dominique de Menil's nieces Christiane Schlumberger and Katie Jones, who placed their first significant commission.
-Mick Jagger and Jerry Hall were also referred by Hughes.
+Following the death of one of Wanzenberg's brothers in a plane accident about eighteen months into their relationship, Wanzenberg said the loss brought him closer to Johnson.
+In 1982, they established a design firm from their home.
+Although they later formed separate companies, Alan Wanzenberg Architect P.C. and Jed Johnson Associates, they continued to collaborate on most projects and shared offices.

+Fred Hughes, Warhol's business manager, helped secure several early commissions for the pair, including work for Christiane Schlumberger and Katie Jones, nieces of art collector Dominique de Menil, as well as projects for musician Mick Jagger and model Jerry Hall.

-In 1988, Johnson commented on their easy working relationship with Progressive Architecture, "We do not have ego problems."
-They worked together on projects such as remodeling the Sperone Westwater Gallery in 1988 and the headquarters of Interview magazine in 1989.
+In 1988, Johnson described their working relationship to Progressive Architecture by saying, "We do not have ego problems."
+Their projects included the renovation of the Sperone Westwater Gallery in 1988 and the headquarters of Interview magazine in 1989.
+They also designed restaurants, including Cafe Spiga at 1022 Third Avenue, which opened in February 1989, and Punsch at 11 West 60th Street, which opened in January 1990.
 In 1991, they participated in Metropolitan Home magazine's ShowHouse benefit for the Design Industries Foundation for AIDS (DIFFA) in New York City.
-In 1994, Wanzenberg designed a residence on Manhattan's Lower East Side for New York's non-profit Housing Works, dedicated to helping victims of homelessness and AIDS.
+In 1994, Wanzenberg designed a residence on Manhattan's Lower East Side for Housing Works.

-In 1995, Wanzenberg and Johnson were honorary chairmen of the Katonah Museum of Art's gala dinner dance at Purchase College in Purchase, New York.
-They shared a dachshund called Gus, and a two-home property previously owned by fashion designer Perry Ellis on Water Island, New York, a small community part of Fire Island.
-In July 1996, Johnson was killed when TWA Flight 800, just after taking off from John F. Kennedy International Airport in New York City, exploded off the shore of Long Island.
-His twin brother Jay Johnson became the president of his decorating company and inherited his Warhol paintings.
+Wanzenberg and Johnson also shared a dachshund, Gus, and a two-home property in Fire Island's Water Island community that had previously belonged to fashion designer Perry Ellis.
+In 1995, they served as honorary chairmen of the Katonah Museum of Art's gala dinner dance at Purchase College in Purchase, New York.

+In July 1996, Johnson was killed in the explosion of TWA Flight 800 shortly after its departure from John F. Kennedy International Airport.
+His twin brother, Jay Johnson, subsequently became president of Jed Johnson Associates and inherited Johnson's collection of Warhol paintings.

+In October 1996, Wanzenberg became involved in a dispute with Elle Decor editor Marian McEvoy after he allowed Architectural Digest access to the guest cottages he and Johnson designed at Twin Farms, a resort in Vermont, for an article published shortly before an eight-page feature on the property was scheduled to appear in Elle Decor.
+McEvoy criticized Wanzenberg for failing to alert the magazine to the potential conflict.